Introduction

 On desktop and web

-• From the note editor: Open the Insert (+) menu and choose Audio recording, or type /audio and select In person or Remote, depending on what you’re capturing.
+From the note editor: Open the Insert (+) menu and choose Audio recording, or type /audio.
+You'll then choose between two recording modes:

 On mobile

-• From the Create screen: Tap Audio to start recording in a newly created note.
+• From the Create screen: Tap Recorder to start recording with multiple speakers in a newly created note.

 You can type and record at the same time.
 You can also pause, resume, or stop the recording anytime to save it into your note.